Field Trips

 We offer several types of field trips.
 Please indicate on your Tour Request form which type you would prefer.

 • Nature Walk: A 1-mile guided walk introducing students to wetland and grassland ecosystems and landfill infrastructure.
-Students will complete a scavenger hunt to learn about different plants and animals in the Park.
+Students will complete a scavenger hunt and/or other age appropriate activities to learn about different plants and animals in the Park.

-• Community Science (Middle and High School only): Students participate in a community science project by collecting and analyzing data about plants or insects at Freshkills Park to contribute to our grassland ecology research.
-If you choose this option, we will schedule a virtual program before the in-person tour to introduce students to Freshkills Park and the research project.
+• Science Program (Middle and High School only): Students participate in a habitat assessment by collecting and analyzing data about plants or insects at Freshkills Park to contribute to our grassland ecology research.

 • Service Projects (Middle and High School only): Get your hands dirty and give back to the community with a volunteer project.
 Learn more about service projects